 How to get your muffins to turn out perfectly every time

 Now we could go into all the science for this but let’s just keep it simple k?

-- And for these specific banana chia muffins, make sure your using super ripe bananas!
+And for these specific banana chia muffins, make sure you’re using super ripe bananas!
 The riper (the more brown spots) the sweeter and more flavor your muffins will have.

 So let’s get to the recipe for these one bowl banana chia muffins!